BrettSantor/ProReadmeGenerator/createReadme.md

 * [Questions](#questions)

 ## Installation
- you will need to install inquirer to use
+ you will need to install inquirer
 ## Usage
- you will need to launch with node
+ you will need to use node to launch
 ## Credits
  none
 ## Contributions